hunter-teacher-cert/currdev_unit_plan-python/Python_Loops.md

 ---

-## Standards Referenced
+## NYS CS K - 12 Standards Referenced:
-This lesson adheres to the following CSTA Standards: 3B-AP-14

 4-6.CT.4- Decompose a problem into smaller named tasks, some of which can themselves be decomposed into smaller steps.